tshepang/blog/content/2024-review.md

 and very entertaining,
 even though none of it is new.

+_Flow_ is the most __enchanting__ movie,
+with a very touching and mesmerizing story of vertebrates trying to survive some supernatural event, while also helping (and threatening) each other.

 The best __direction__ is that of _Rumours_, followed by _Joker: Folie à Deux_.